 Digital cameras continue to progress to staggering levels of resolution and detail (and in some cases, cost).
 And yet somehow the use of film has continued on the rise as well.
 Countless blogs, projects and independent efforts exploring the creative use of film photography have sprung up around the world.
 Kodak has announced the birth of new Ektachrome emulsion coming – just in time to offset Fuji’s post-mortem announcement of Velvia 5-packs.
 Start-ups exploring new 35mm film cameras and related products are up around the world on Kickstarter.
 Film sales continue to rise.
 Instagram is clogged with more and more photographers either entering the film market or exploring new use of film.

 Today’s photographer has more creative options to explore than any other time in history.
-What a great time to dive in, shoot some film, learn how to develop both color and black and white, then print old school in a darkroom or on one of the high-quality inkjet printers available.
+What a great time to dive in, shoot film, learn to develop both color and black and white, then print old school in a darkroom or on one of the high-quality inkjet printers available.

 Nikon F6: I had in mind when I sat down to write this introduction a eloquent, thought-provoking soliloquy capable of convincing anyone, anyplace that shooting a film camera in 2009 still had meaning; that it wasn’t only worth doing but a good thing to do.
 Smart.
 An essay that would appear in blogs around the world extolling the virtues of film; of ardent, stubborn truth and idealism, old-school virtues, staying the course despite the appearance of what today appears to be.
 Nikon would have a parade for me in Japan and I’d throw yellow and black confetti on children as they … well, you get the idea.